vikashperiasamy/Power_Bi_Dashboard_for_Supply_Chain_Data/README.md

 **3. Customer**:

-a) Looking at payment method, there are no changes in preference from 2015 to 2017 with "Debit" being the main choice.
+a) Looking at payment method, there are no changes in preference from 2015 to 2017 with "Debit" being the preferred choice.

 b) With regards to customer segment, "Consumer" is observed to be the highest contributing customer segment consistently across all five delivery regions.